Our Team

 Sonia Grego, Ph.D., directs the global field testing of transformative sanitation technologies prototypes, particularly in India, and leads the diagnostics and sensor technology programmatic area.
 She has been developing engineering innovation for health for 15 years with expertise in sensors, systems miniaturization and tissue bioengineering.
 She is also the Director of the Smart Toilet Lab.
 Her research interests include sensors for digital sanitation solutions and technologies for early detection of disease, with emphasis on smart toilets for diagnostics at the individual and community level.
 She has served on NIH review panels for 10 years, served as co-chair of multiple symposia, co-authored more than 50 scientific publications and has been awarded four patents.
 Visit Scholars@Duke for more information.

-Julia Darcy, Ph.D., joined the WaSH-AID team in March 2023 as a Research Scientist.
+Julia Darcy, Ph.D., joined the WaSH-AID team in March 2023 and is an Assistant Research Professor.
 Prior to joining the team, Julia spent 3 years at AxNano, a cleantech venture studio, developing water remediation technologies.
 Julia’s research interests include nutrient remediation, groundwater remediation, and water reuse.
 She is particularly interested in the technology development cycle and transitioning technologies from the bench to the field.
 Julia holds a Ph.D. in Inorganic Chemistry from Yale University as well as a B.S. in Chemistry and B.A. in Environmental Studies from Worcester Polytechnic Institute.

 Graham H. Miller